astral-sh/ty/docs/README.md

 ### Third-party modules

 Third-party modules are Python packages that are not part of your project or the standard library.
-These are usually dependencies of your project, and are installed using a package manager like uv or pip.
-Common examples include libraries such as `requests`, `numpy`, or `django`.
+These are usually declared as dependencies in a `pyproject.toml` or `requirements.txt` file and installed using a package manager like uv or pip.
+Examples of popular third-party modules are `requests`, `numpy` and `django`.

 ty searches for third-party modules in the configured [Python environment](#python-environment).